Erris Resources holds five licence areas covering an area of 136km2, which comprise the Abbeytown Project,in County Sligo.

-Abbeytown is a historic lead-silver mine situated within an active limestone quarry operated by the Harrington Group.
+Abbeytown is a brownfields exploration project centred on an historic lead-silver mine.
+The old mine is itself situated within an active limestone quarry operated by the Harrington Group.
 Ore was extracted over centuries before an industrial-scale lead mine was operated 1951-1961, initially as an open pit, and then as an underground mine.

 Abbeytown is in an industrial setting.
 A fully permitted quarry is in operation, and industrial infrastructure is present.
 Road, power, rail and port are all available nearby.

-Since the last exploration phase at Abbeytown in 1986, Erris Resources has developed a new geological model.
-Geological thinking has evolved from a strict ‘Irish-type’ horizontal model to a Carbonate Replacement Deposit model, with structurally controlled replacement breccias and vertical as well as horizontal components to the ore distribution.
+Abbeytown is a Carbonate Replacement Deposit, with structurally controlled replacement breccias and vertical as well as horizontal components to the ore distribution.

 The Lugawarry prospect 3.8 km to the west-southwest of the Abbeytown prospect was also the site of old workings for lead and silver.
 Mining is believed to have begun in the mid-18th century.
 Intermittent drilling in the 1950s to 1970s was generally less than 100m depth and often the core was not assayed.
 Archived drill logs record stringers of calcite with pyrite and dolomitised limestone, along with some sphalerite, galena and chalcopyrite.

-Skreen is a large, under-explored prospect 15 km west of the Abbeytown prospect.
-The area was last drilled via a series of shallow drillholes in the early 1980s.
-A large soil anomaly (3km x 2km) is located close to a junction of major regional geological structures and adjacent to a regional fault kink.
+Skreen is a prospect 15km west ofthe Abbeytown prospect.
+A large soil anomaly is located close to ajunction of major regional geological structures.